jeffreymorganio/optimise-ip-to-country-data/README.md

 More Information
 ----------------

-For a complete description of this optimisation techniques, please read [Optimising IP Geolocation Data](http://usabilityetc.com/articles/optimising-geolocation-data/).
+For a complete description of this optimisation technique, please read [Optimising IP Geolocation Data](http://usabilityetc.com/articles/optimising-geolocation-data/).